 Many people don’t fully appreciate the risks in chasing yield from more traditional investment income sources (dividend payments, “high-yield” dividends, annuities, etc.).
 Instead of solely relying on these types of investments for yield, you can create your own cash flow.

 You can selectively sell stocks or other securities to generate cash flow and still maintain a well-diversified portfolio.
-We call this tactic “homegrown dividends” and we believe it a flexible, tax-efficient way to use your investments to cover expenses.
+We call this tactic “homegrown dividends,” and we believe it is a flexible, tax-efficient way to use your investments to cover expenses.

 Selling stocks to generate cash can have tax benefits for investors.
 The long-term capital gains tax rates are often lower than the income rates that interest, REIT dividends, annuity income or rental income might incur.
 While stock dividends may be taxed either as ordinary income or as capital gains, depending on the circumstance, selling stocks can give you greater flexibility by balancing realized gains and losses while maintaining broad market exposure.

 It can be risky to restrict your investment income options to only passive income sources like dividends, interest, annuities or real estate income.
 Instead, consider developing an investment strategy tailored to your personal situation and long-term financial goals.
 You may find options like homegrown dividends are available to you, which may often be better for your overall investment plan.
-Including assets that support your long-term investment goals, while also generating cash flow, can help you enjoy the retirement you have worked so hard to achieve.
+Assets that support your long-term investment goals while also generating cash flow can help you enjoy the retirement you have worked so hard to achieve.

 Definitive Guide to Retirement Income